qualcomm-linux/build-guide/topic/k2c-qli-build-ga/flash_images.rst

        Bus 002 Device 014: ID 05c6:9008 Qualcomm, Inc. Gobi Wireless Modem (QDL mode)

-4. Check if the device is recognized by PCAT:
+4. Check if the device is recognized by the PCAT:

    ::